the-rad-lab/arubina/README.md

 * Section I

 ![Section I](/images/act_1.jpg)

-	_three performers, wearing earbuds, stand inside rope with playlist on shuffle, each performer has their own randomized soundtrack each performer performs taxonomy, pausing during the silence on "get out of your head" performer dives between other two, other two need to reshuffle to hold the space_
+_three performers, wearing earbuds, stand inside rope; with playlist on shuffle, each performer has their own randomized soundtrack; each performer performs taxonomy, pausing during the silence; on "get out of your head" performer dives between other two, other two need to reshuffle to hold the space_

 * Section II

 ![Section II](/images/act_2.jpg)

-	_the computer is on a stand, rope is crumpled in center of space performers form a triangle, one at the computer each performer takes turns running XXX.m and reading the resultant phrase outloud to the other two, who respond improvisationaly_
+_the computer is on a stand, rope is crumpled in center of space; performers form a triangle, one at the computer; each performer takes turns running XXX.m and reading the resultant phrase outloud to the other two, who respond improvisationaly_

 * Section III

 ![Section III](/images/act_3.jpg)

-	_three performers stand inside rope, holding tension soundtrack is outloud
-	performers repsond to soundtrack with taxonomy_
+_three performers stand inside rope, holding tension; soundtrack is outloud; performers repsond to soundtrack with taxonomy_

 ## Music // Body-based Phrases // Movement Taxonomy/Instructions // Example